U.S. offers 'unique' assurances in return for North Korea's nukes

 He was talking hours before an unprecedented face-to-face meeting between President Donald Trump and North Korean leader Kim Jong Un in Singapore.

-"We are prepared to take actions that will provide [North Korea] sufficient certainty that they can be comfortable denuclearization isn't something that ends badly for them," Pompeo told a news conference.
+"We are prepared to take actions that will provide [North Korea] sufficient certainty that they can be comfortable denuclearization isn't something that ends badly for them," Pompeo said at a news conference.
 "Indeed just the opposite, that it leads to a brighter, better future for the North Korean people."

-The secretary of state would not go into detail about what the U.S. might offer in return for Kim giving up his arsenal of nuclear weapons.

 Breaking News Emails